ietf/id-guidelines/README.md

 Internet-Drafts and RFCs have certain required content.
-I-Ds should take the accrued knowledge on frequent and particularly important topics into consideration as early in their life-cycle as possible.
+I-Ds should take the accrued knowledge on frequent and particularly important topics into consideration as early in their life cycle as possible.

 ### Required Content